 Concentrations this course fits in: Art History; Cultural Studies; European Studies; Gender Studies; History; Literary Studies; Philosophy, Religion, and Theory; Psychology.

-Required Texts: Geoffrey Ashe, Mythology of the British Isles, plus a course anthology (download anthology PDF here); Paul Devereux, Symbolic Landscapes; an approved Dictionary of Symbolism.
+Required Texts: Paul Devereux, Symbolic Landscapes; Geoffrey Ashe, Mythology of the British Isles; an approved Dictionary of Symbolism; course anthology (download anthology PDF here).
 All students are required to watch the John Boorman film, Excalibur, within two weeks of departure for England (regardless of how many times they’ve seen it before).

 Academic Requirements: active participation on the trip; a substantial final project based on readings and field work; a detailed trip journal; substantial process paper (A.K.A. “inquiry log”) based on the journal.
 The journal will be turned in for review the first morning in Glastonbury, and the project + process paper will be due no later than June 21st.